 In keeping with our conference theme, “Missing Branches Are Not the End of the Line,” successful proposals will address at least one of these topics:

 - Something requested by our attendees from the list above

 - Problem solving, methodology, and new approaches to traditional research

 - Sharing and preserving your family history through writing, photography, digital media, etc.

-- Successful research planning and project implementation
+- Research planning and project implementation

-- Technology: Providing solutions to improve genealogical research
+- Technology: providing solutions to improve genealogical research

 - Understanding historical context related to genealogy

 - Interesting uses of records including religious, civil, land, probate, military, maritime, and newspapers